Scroll to content Shapes

 Alex Smith

-I have a daughter in Year 5 and a son in Year 2.
-I have been involved for a year in the PTFA as a class rep and really enjoyed the interaction with parents and other staff.
+I have been a governor since 2020 and as a parent I have been involved with St Paul’s for nine years.
+My son is still at St Pauls and my daughter is now at Parkside having spent seven years at the school.
+I was on the PTFA as a class rep and really enjoyed the interaction with parents and other staff.
 Applying to be a governor in 2020 was a natural next step.

 Suranga Chandratillake